Christmas Makers Market Nov 23 - Dec 22

 If you’d like to be considered for our waitlist proceed below.

 Ready to apply?
-First you have to read through the Vendor Agreement so you're up to speed on the requirements and expectations and such, then click on the button below to apply!
+First you have to read through the Vendor Agreement so you're up to speed on the requirements and expectations and such, then fill out the application below to apply!
 Can't wait to see what you create!

 Hooray, you’re interested in being a vendor!
 If accepted to the market means you will be bound under contract to the terms and agreements below.
 We don’t make the rules, we just—wait, no. We made the rules.